codefoster/codefoster.com/source/_posts/nthchild.md

 }
 ```

 The first rule contains a formula and the second simply contains the word `odd`.
-This `nth-child` is called a _pseudo-class_ because we didn&#39;t have to manually decorate every other `li` tag with a class in order to select them.
+This `nth-child` is called a _pseudo-class_ because we didn't have to manually decorate every other `li` tag with a class in order to select them.
 Instead, we use a pseudo-class.
 Much easier.

 The `nth-child` pseudo-class uses a formula that is always of the form: `an+b`.
 Essentially, CSS is going to plug a set of positive integers starting with 0 into the `n` in that equation.
 The result will be a set of integers.
 CSS will omit the negative and zero values and use the resulting positive integers to determine which items should be matches.